CartoDB/documentation/app/content/carto-user-manual/tutorials/discover-spatial-datasets-from-the-data-observatory.md

    ![DO Spatial Data Catalog](/img/cloud-native-workspace/tutorials/tutorial4_do_spatial_data_catalog.png)

 4. Click on *Access free sample* to have access to a sample of the data.
 You will have to then accept the Terms of Use for accessing the sample data only for evaluation purposes.
-Finally click on “Connect sample”
+Finally click on *Connect sample*

    ![DO Spatial Data Catalog connect sample](/img/cloud-native-workspace/tutorials/tutorial4_do_spatial_data_catalog_connect_sample.png)